daostack/migration/README.md

 ```

 ### How to deploying a new DAO:
-1. Make sure you have Node.js and NPM installed and updated to a version later that 10.0.0 and 6.0.0 respectively.
+1. Make sure you have Node.js and NPM installed and updated to a version later than 10.15.3 and 6.0.0 respectively.
 You can find instructions for installation [here](https://nodejs.org/en/download/), and then verify your version by opening your CMD/ Terminal and type: `node -v` and then `npm -v`.

 2. In your terminal, use this command to install the DAOstack migration CLI: `npm install --global @daostack/migration`.

-3. Create a new `migration-params.json` file, you can also use the same [`migration-params.json`](https://github.com/daostack/migration/blob/master/migration-params.json) from the DAOstack migratio GitHub repo.
+3. Create a new `your-new-dao-params.json` file, you can also use the same [`migration-params.json`](https://github.com/daostack/migration/blob/master/migration-params.json) from the DAOstack migratio GitHub repo.

-4. Customize your `migration-params.json` by setting up the DAO name, token, founders, schemes etc.
+4. Customize `your-new-dao-params.json` by setting up the DAO name, token, founders, schemes etc. To learn more about the customization options for the parameters please see the [Migration parameters](#migration-parameters) section below.

 5. Obtain a URL of an Ethereum node connected to your desired netwrok.
 You can also use [Infure](https://infura.io) for that.